flexera-public/wstunnel/README.md

 Note the use of -server and -regexp, this is because the server named in -server is used when there is no X-Host header.
 The host in the -server option does not have to match the regexp but it is recommended for it match.

+### Using a Proxy

+WStunnel client may use a proxy as long as that proxy supports HTTPS CONNECT.
+Basic authentication may be used if the username and password are embedded in the url.
+For example, `-proxy http://myuser:mypass@proxy-server.com:3128`.
+In addition, the command line client will also respect the https_proxy/http_proxy environment variables if they're set.
+As websocket connections are very long lived, please set read timeouts on your proxy as high as possible.

 ### Using Secure Web Sockets (SSL)

 WStunnel does not support SSL natively (although that would not be a big change).
 The recommended